RedisGraph/RedisGraph/docs/commands.md

 MATCH (x:y {propname: propvalue}) DELETE x
 ```

-Beware that deleting a node, all of the node's incoming/outgoing edges will also be removed.
+Beware that when you delete a node, all of the node's incoming/outgoing edges will also be removed.

 ## GRAPH.EXPLAIN